kimtonyhyun/active_avoidance/docs/prepare_circuits.md

 After the two files have been loaded onto the SD card, insert the card into the WAV Trigger board until it clicks once.

+__Make sure that the Load/Run slider switch is in the Run position!__

 ## Prepare the BNC panel

 Populate the BNC panel as follows: